MicrosoftDocs/intellicode/docs/custom-models.md

 ![Add training task to pipeline](media/AddTask.jpg)

 4. In the task configuration pane, select the branch that you want to train the model on.
-We recommend using a release or any other persistent branch.
+We recommend using any persistant branch such as master or a release branch.

 ![Configure IntelliCode task](media/ConfigOptions.jpg)